buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 Placing an item inside the haversack follows the normal rules for interacting with objects.
 Retrieving an item from the haversack requires the use of two actions.
 When you search for an item in the haversack, it is always magically on top of the pile of items it contains.

 The haversack has a few limitations.
 If overloaded, or if a sharp object cuts it or tears it, the haversack ruptures and is destroyed.
 If the haversack is destroyed, its contents are lost forever, although an artifact always reappears somewhere in the multiverse.
-If the haversack is turned inside out, its contents are expelled, unharmed, and the haversack must be put right before it can be used again.
+If the haversack is turned inside out, its contents are expelled, unharmed, and the haversack must be put right side out before it can be used again.
 If a breathing creature is placed inside the haversack, the creature can survive for up to 10 minutes, after which time it begins to suffocate.

 Placing the haversack inside an extradimensional space created by a bag of holding, portable hole, or similar item instantly destroys both items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
 Any creature within 3 meters of the gate is sucked through it and deposited in a random location on the Astral Plane.
 The gate then closes.
 The gate is one-way and cannot be reopened.